EMSTrack/Docker/README.md

     docker-compose exec emstrack bash

 This will open up a shell session.
-You can, for example, test your application using
+Once inside the container shell you can, for example, test your application using

     ./manage.py test